estshorter/tomlex/README.md

 ```

 If a string starts with "${" and ends with "}",
-the type of the expanded value is the same as that of the reference value.
+the type of the expanded value becomes the same as that of the reference value.
 Otherwise, the type is a string.
 ```toml
 param = 10